Maida Heatter’s Lemon Mousse

 Maida Heatter, New Book of Great Desserts

-Folding the whipped cream and the whipped egg whites is just as important as the whipping them.
-You do not want to deflate all of your hard work.
+Folding the whipped cream and the whipped egg whites together is just as important as whipping them.
+You do not want to deflate your hard work.

-How to fold whipped egg whites and whipped cream into batter Use a large rubber spatula and cut through the whipped cream, or whipped egg whites, through the center of the mixture scraping the bottom of the bowl.
+How to fold whipped egg whites and whipped cream into batter.
+Use a large rubber spatula and cut through the whipped cream, or whipped egg whites, through the center of the mixture scraping the bottom of the bowl.
 The rubber spatula should run sideways through the center, then rotate the spatula up and over the mixture, bringing some of the mixture over the whipped egg whites.
-Rotate the bowl and repeat the process several times, cutting-scraping-turning-folding-rotating, until the egg whites, or cream, is just incorporated.
+Rotate the bowl and repeat the process several times, cutting-scraping-turning-folding-rotating, until the egg whites (or cream) become incorporated.
 It is important to not overwork the whipped cream or whipped egg whites so you do not deflate them.

 You will need four bowls.
-One large bowl for a stand mixer to whip the egg whites, One medium bowl to whip the heavy cream.
-One large bowl to assemble the lemon/gelatin mixture with the egg whites and heavy cream, and one bowl to use for an ice bath- large enough for the bowl with the lemon/gelatin mixture to fit inside.
+One large bowl for a stand mixer to whip the egg whites.
+One medium bowl to whip the heavy cream.
+One large bowl to assemble the lemon/gelatin mixture with the egg whites and heavy cream.
+Lastly, one bowl to use for an ice bath - large enough for the bowl with the lemon/gelatin mixture to fit inside nestled on ice.